Calculating how much a barn conversion costs? Here's why you might need deep pockets

 Is a barn conversion cheaper than a new build?

-The major factors are the state of disrepair and availability of services — significant work and therefore expenditure may be required just to make it habitable, before you even consider the interior fit-out.
 Don’t let that put you off though, as barn conversion projects can generate rewards that far exceed the initial challenges and costs.

-Remember that whilst new builds are zero rated for VAT, barn conversions do qualify for a reduced rate of VAT at 5% which will impact the overall cost.
+Remember that whilst new builds are zero rated for VAT, barn conversions do qualify for a reduced rate of VAT at 5% which will also impact the overall cost.

 Is it difficult to get a mortgage on a barn conversion?